 below.
 For example, to create a Code 128 Auto barcode, the result line on

 step 5 may look similar to this:

 FALSE, 8) ;

-The following symbology options are available:
+The following symbology options and functions are available:

 - DataToEncode - This is a text